iprak/yahoofinance/README.md

 ## Breaking Changes
+- 1.5.0 - All dividend values are controlled by the new setting `include_dividend_values`.
+The fifty_day, post, pre, two_hundred and dividend attributes are now `excluded` by default.
 - As of version [1.2.5](https://github.com/iprak/yahoofinance/releases/), `scan_interval` can be `manual` to suppress automatic update.

 - As of version [1.1.0](https://github.com/iprak/yahoofinance/releases/), the entity id has changed from `yahoofinance.symbol` to `sensor.yahoofinance_symbol`.